How To Thrive as a Creative Without Facebook, Instagram, or Twitter

 Free Yourself from False Authority Figures

 What must we do to make art fun again?
 What can we do to get off the post-or-die treadmill?

 Deep down we know social media is not the keystone to our happiness, growth, and prosperity- we are.

-How about you and I and all of us- hurl the “absence-of-likes” chains that bind us out a big glass window?
+Okay, so how about you and I and all of us- hurl the “absence-of-likes” chains that bind us out a big glass window?